bonitoo-io/virtual-device/README.md

 The life of the device runner is determined by the configuration value `ttl` in the configuration yaml or if this is not defined by the property `default.ttl` in `virtualdevice.props`.
 It determines in milliseconds the length of time that the runner should keep generating values.

-1. **Load Plugins** - the first task that the device runner undertakes is to scan the `plugins` directory for any generator plugins to be added to the runtime.
+1. **Load Plugins** - the first task that the device runner undertakes is to scan the `plugins` directory for any generator plugins and then adds them to the runtime.
 These are jar files whose main classes extend the `DataGenerator` class.
 2. **Read Runner Configuration** - the runner configuration YAML file is then parsed and the items, samples and devices defined within get instantiated and coupled together.
 3. **Generate Samples** - each device is isolated in its own thread.
 Devices now generate sample data and send messages to the MQTT broker at millisecond intervals determined by the `interval` configuration property.
 4. **Shutdown** - once the TTL point is reached, the device runner ends all device threads and terminates the run.